njand/biblia-castellionis/README.md

 ### Formatting

 This project seeks to emulate modern Bible formatting conventions by segmenting the text into paragraphs with verses indicated by superscript numbers.
-This format makes extensive reading more comfortable, while allowing the reader to correlate verses with other translations.
+Poetry is displayed in stanza form, and quotations are italicized.
+The punctuation is occasionally updated to adhere to modern expectations and improve clarity.
+These conventions make extensive reading more comfortable, while still allowing the reader to correlate verses with other translations.
 This edition does not currently include marginal notes or scriptural commentaries.

 ## Sebastian Castellio